Alcyoneee7/Project.Dragon.4/README.md

 27. I Check On The Internet, How To Scrap Multiple Page And Yeah I Manage To Do It.
 28. THEN IT WAS DONE

+NEXT PROBLEM IN SQL

+# SQL JOURNEY:
+1.

+# Summary
+I Was Able To Learn So Many Things In This Project, SOOOOO MANY.
+How TO Scrap Website, How To Import Into Csv, Advanced Technique In SQL.
+Etc

+I Can Scrap My Own Data, Which Is Very Good Things To Have.
+I Also Got More Comfortable In SQL, Using INNER Join,Union ,CAST

+# GOAL
+In This Project, I Spend 2 Weeks To Get My Project Done.
+Which For Me Very Long.
+But I Gain Many Skill In The Process Of Doing So.

+I Already Can Web Scraping, Next Should Be Practice Into Perfecting My Web Scraping Technique, Machine Learning, Also Learn Analyst Skill.

+I Think I Also Should Learn To Visualization In Excel.
+...